igorkry/tnt4j-streams/README.md

 **NOTE:** `StartTime` fields defines format and locale to correctly parse field data string. `EventType` uses manual field string mapping to TNT4J event field value.

+**NOTE:** `ExcelRowStream` uses DOM based MS Excel file reading, thus memory consumption for large file may be significant, but it allows random cells access and precise formula evaluation.
+In case memory consumption is critical factor, use `ExcelSXSSFRowStream` instead of
+`ExcelRowStream`.
+It uses Apache POI SXSSF API to read MS Excel as a stream consistently iterating over workbook sheets rows and cells.
+Thus it may have some drawback on cell formula evaluation.
+For more information see [Apache POI spreadsheet documentation](https://poi.apache.org/spreadsheet/).

 ##### Sheets

 This sample shows how to stream MS Excel workbook sheets as activity events.